isabella232/dde-handsonlab/step4/README.md

    This production parameters file contains different variables for the ports our application runs on.
 It is quite common that port `80` will be unavailable in production clusters.

-   If we check the status of our application again, we can see what port the `www` service is running on in production.
+   If we check the status of our application again, we can see what port the `www` service is running in production.

    ```
    docker app status linkextractor